grenader/reactive-services/README.md

 ## reactive-services examples
 This repository provides some samples of Java RESTful services and a client built in a 'reactive way'.
 This is a recommended approach to provide and consume web service in Spring 5.
-This reactive approach is coming a replacement to well-known Spring MVC and RestTemplate.
+This reactive approach is coming as a replacement to well-known Spring MVC and RestTemplate.

-This repo has a single project build with Maven.
+This repo has a single project built with Maven.
-The project has two simple SpringBoot application so far:
+The project has two small SpringBoot applications:
 * com.grenader.reactive.server.ReactiveServerApplication - is a reactive web-services application that uses Spring Webflux.
 * com.grenader.reactive.client.ReactiveClientApplication - is a Reactive client application that uses org.springframework.web.reactive.function.client.WebClient